awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 6. use_large_pages         = FALSE
 ```

 The parameter group is used by a db\.r4 DB instance class and a db\.r5 DB instance class, both with less than 100 GiB of memory\.
-The parameter group is also used by a db\.r3 instance with more than 100 GiB memory\.
-With these parameter settings, HugePages are disabled on the db\.r4 instance, the db\.r5 instance, and the db\.r3 instance\.
+With these parameter settings, HugePages are disabled on the db\.r4 and db\.r5 instance\.

 **Note**
 If this parameter group is used by a db\.r4 DB instance class or db\.r5 DB instance class with at least 100 GiB of memory, the `FALSE` setting for `use_large_pages` is overridden and set to `ONLY`\.
 In this case, a customer notification regarding the override is sent\.